bqworks/grid-accordion/README.md

 If you found a bug or have a feature suggestion, please submit it in the [Issues tracker](https://github.com/bqworks/grid-accordion/issues) or in the [WordPress.org forum](https://wordpress.org/support/plugin/grid-accordion/).

-If you need help with implementing the slider in your project, please use the address indicated on [https://bqworks.net](https://bqworks.net).
+If you need help with implementing the grid accordion in your project, please use the address indicated on [https://bqworks.net](https://bqworks.net).

 ## License ##